Jet Black: Health issues

 In March 2007, it was announced on the Stranglers' website that Black was suffering from atrial fibrillation and consequently refrained from appearing with the band until he had recovered.
-He returned to playing with the band in June, but he permanently retired from performing outside of the United Kingdom due to health issues associated with lengthy travel.
+He returned to playing with the band in June, but he permanently retired from performing outside of the United Kingdom due to the strain of lengthy travel.
 During Black's absences, his temporary replacement was his full-time drum technician Ian Barnard (born 1983).

 In mid-2008, Black was again absent from several Stranglers gigs.
 It was shortly thereafter announced that he was suffering from chest problems and was "not rushing back to work" on the advice of his doctor.
 In September 2008, he returned to full rehearsals and began touring with the band on 13 October.

 During the Stranglers' 2010 and 2011 UK tours, Black performed at every gig.
 He played the full sets, which were approximately 90 minutes in length.

 On 12 March 2012, Black was taken to hospital after "falling ill" shortly before a Stranglers concert at the O2 Academy Oxford.
 He was again replaced by Barnard during the gig.
 The Stranglers announced the following day that he had been taken to hospital via ambulance after feeling unwell shortly after the band's soundcheck.
-It was confirmed that the illness was a "severe chest infection" but that Black intended to rejoin the tour when he was "fit and able"; however, he did not rejoin the tour due to a slow recovery.
+It was confirmed that the illness was a "severe chest infection" but that Black intended to rejoin the tour when he was "fit and able"; he did not rejoin the tour due to a slow recovery.

 The Stranglers' annual tour began in March 2013, with Black playing the second half of the opening night set, drumming on 10 songs beginning with the distinctive Genetix drum intro.
 Drummer Jim Macaulay played the first half of the set on a separate, smaller drum kit.
 He had also by this time completely refrained from travelling outside of the UK with the band.
 Black did not feature at some subsequent gigs, but played half of the band's set at others where stage space would allow for the positioning of two drum kits.
-Jean-Jacques Burnel said ahead of the band's Leeds gig: "He's had a few health problems in recent years, but he’s really up for the tour, although he probably won’t be at every gig, or doing the full set."
+Jean-Jacques Burnel said ahead of the band's Leeds gig: "He's had a few health problems in recent years, but he's really up for the tour, although he probably won't be at every gig or doing the full set".